Arica® Code of Conduct

 EspañolPortuguês

-The Arica School® (“Arica”), including its organizations, Arica Institute, Inc. (“AI”) and The Oscar Ichazo Foundation, Inc. (“OIF”), is committed to Integral Ethics and in its Code of Conduct states implicitly and explicitly that the Arica Work is available to every person who can benefit.
-Given this basic condition, all conduct, activities and deliberations of Arica and its organizations’ employees, Sponsors, Organizers, Profactors, training team members, support staff, and volunteers, and the conduct of members of the public participating in Arica programs, will be guided by Integral Ethics and this Code of Conduct.
+The Arica School® (“Arica”), including its organizations, Arica Institute, Inc. (“AI”) and The Oscar Ichazo Foundation, Inc. (“OIF”), is aligned with the nine Integral Ethics and the principle that the Arica Teachings are available to every person who is interested in benefiting from the Arica curriculum.
+Given this basic condition, all conduct, activities and deliberations of Arica and its organizations’ employees, Sponsors, Organizers, Profactors, training team members, support staff, and volunteers, and the conduct of members of the public participating in Arica programs, will be guided by the nine Integral Ethics and this Code of Conduct.
+The nine points of Integral Ethics include Self-responsibility, Commitment, Integrity, Brotherhood, Dedication, Acceptance, Perseverance, Loyalty, and culminate in Unity.
+When embodied as an orientation toward The Good for all humanity, the nine points are expressed as higher behavioral manifestations.

 Anti-Discrimination Principles